Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Wednesday 6th November 2019

-It is situated within the Citadel, but it is far older than the Citadel itself and is probably the work of Ancient Egyptians, although it takes its name from the Joseph of the Bible, but from Salah el Din Youssef Ibn Ayoub, whose minister Karakush had it cleared of the accumulated sand which had choked it in the course of the centuries.
-He thus insured a supply of drinking water for the Citadel, available in case of siege.
+It is situated within the Citadel, but it is far older than the Citadel itself and is probably the work of Ancient Egyptians, although it takes its name from the Joseph of the Bible, but from Salah el-Din Youssef Ibn Ayoub, whose minister Karakush had it cleared of the accumulated sand which had choked it in the course of the centuries.
+He thus ensured a supply of drinking water for the Citadel, available in case of siege.

 Admission is by payment of P.T.
 2 per person.